 Event organisers have a tough job.
 Planning, organising and managing events of any size is no mean feat.
-It takes hours of meticulous preparation, endless checklists, strict budgeting and many sleepless nights to pull off a successful event.
+Pulling off a successful event takes hours of meticulous preparation, endless checklists, strict budgeting, and many sleepless nights.
 This is under normal circumstances.
-Throw a curve-ball like a global pandemic into the mix, and the job becomes even more challenging.
+Throw a curveball like a global pandemic, and the job becomes even more challenging.

-As we continue to learn more and more about Covid-19, and adjust our lifestyles accordingly, the events industry must also adapt to new regulations and new procedures.
-The fluidity of the Covid-19 landscape means that you must constantly be aware of requirements from the World Health Organisation and the UK government, as they pertain to events and functions.
-This ultimately involves additional work for the events organiser but it is unfortunately unavoidable.
-The more precautions that are taken, the safer and ultimately more successful your event will be.
+As we learn more about COVID-19 and adjust our lifestyles, the events industry must adapt to new regulations and procedures.
+The fluidity of the COVID-19 landscape means that you must constantly be aware of requirements from the World Health Organisation and the UK government about events and functions.
+This ultimately involves additional work for the events organiser, but it is unfortunately unavoidable.
+The more precautions taken, the safer and, finally, more successful your event will be.

 The following checklist is designed to highlight aspects that should be considered when you’re planning and managing your next event.

 Events Checklist for COVID